ysumit52/capacitor-downlaod-plugin/README.md

 # Capacitor-Download-Plugin
-A Download and Install apk using direct link on the server
+Download and Install apk using direct link on the server

 OR

-A Download anny file from the server by making changes defined below for files like pdf, jpg , mp4 and more
+Download any file from the server by making changes defined below for files like pdf, jpg , mp4 and more

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.me/)